-Chapter 13 reorganizes rather than liquidates your assets.
+Chapter 13 reorganizes your debt rather than liquidates your assets.
 When you file under Chapter 13, a debt repayment plan is designed to pay off as much of your debt as possible, usually within three or five years.
-When you file Chapter 13 you agree to pay approximately 25 percent of your income to the court.
-A bankruptcy trustee will supervise the plan, handle your money and distribute it to pay off the debts covered by your plan of reorganization.
+When you file Chapter 13, you agree to pay approximately 25 percent of your income to the court.
+A bankruptcy trustee will supervise the plan, handle your money, and distribute it to pay off the debts covered by your plan of reorganization.

-Chapter 13 is also called personal reorganization because it is most often used by people with regular incomes and less than \$307,675 in unsecured debt and less than \$922,975 in secured debt.
-These limits are valid as of April 2006, but federal law changes these limits periodically.
+Chapter 13 is also called personal reorganization because it is most often used by people with regular incomes and less than \$383,175 in unsecured debt and less than \$1,149,525 in secured debt.
+These limits are valid as of January 2015, but federal law changes these limits periodically.
 (Examples of unsecured debt include credit and charge card purchases, medical and dental bills, rent, and loans from family or friends.
 Secured debts are home mortgage loans and vehicle loans.)
-The actual amount of money paid to creditors depends on the amount you owe, your salary, and the payback timeframe.
-Depending on your income level, Chapter 13 payment plans may not be proposed for longer than 36 months unless you can show a reason for extending the plan.
+The actual amount of money paid to creditors depends on the amount you owe, your salary, and the payback time frame.
+Depending on your income level, Chapter 13 payment plans may be proposed for 36 months, but most often plans are for 60 months.
 The maximum time allowed is five years.